aburto22/lotr-quotes/README.md

 Known bugs:

-- Character images take too long to load.
-- Text input field in characters and quotes doesn't update when going back in browser.
 - Layout is not fully responsive.

 Future features:

 - Extensive menu for mobile.
 - Fully-responsive layout.
-- Skeleton for placeholder when images load.

 ## Authors